 Bala Subramaniam is the Dan F. Servey Distinguished Professor of Chemical Engineering at the University of Kansas (KU).
-Subramaniam earned a B.Tech. in Chemical Engineering from the A. C. College of Technology, Chennai, India and his Ph.
+Subramaniam earned a B.Tech. degree in Chemical Engineering from the University of Madras, India and his Ph.
 D. in Chemical Engineering from the University of Notre Dame.
-He has also held visiting professorships at the University of Nottingham, United Kingdom and Institute of Process Engineering, ETH, Zürich, Switzerland.
+He has also held visiting professorships at the University of Nottingham, United Kingdom and the Institute of Process Engineering, ETH, Zürich, Switzerland.

 Catalytic Reaction Engineering for Sustainable Fuels and Chemicals Production; Exploiting Supercritical and Gas-Expanded Liquids in Crystallization and Benign Chemicals Processing.